laravel-enso/documentation/docs/frontEnd/datepicker.md

 - `destroy()`, destroys the Flatpickr instance used under the hood
 - `reset()`, destroys the Flatpickr instance and recreates it

-## Documentation

-For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)

 ## Questions & Issues

 For questions and support please use the issues functionality